 We’ve made significant investments to prepare the business for impending GDPR enforcement deadline this May.
 This includes conducting a Privacy Impact Assessment, updating our Data Protection Agreement, appointing a Data Protection Officer, assembling a GDPR Taskforce, and dedicating engineering resources to enhance the platform with additional GDPR compliance features.

 Our team is working constantly on improving and securing that the data that we process is done in a lawful, fair and transparent manner by:

-• Taking appropriate technical and organisational measures in order to comply with this Regulation;
+• Taking appropriate technical and organizational measures in order to comply with this Regulation;

 • Informing and advising data processors and employees of their obligations under the GDPR;

 In addition, we can answer to requests made by our customers related to their expanded individual rights under the GDPR, such as: